Premier Education

 What happens when we exercise in the morning?

-There is mounting evidence to show that exercising in the morning has a greater benefit on student’s attention span and academic performance than physical activity in the afternoon.
+There is mounting evidence to show that exercising in the morning has a greater benefit on pupil’s cognitive abilities and academic performance than physical activity in the afternoon.

 Improved productivity

-With blood flowing around the body, more oxygen is carried to the brain, which improves focus.
+With increased blood flow around the body, more oxygen is carried to the brain, which improves focus.
 Plus, the release of endorphins gives a surge of energy at the start of the day.
-This can also help children with learning difficulties to focus and ignore classroom distractions caused by other students.
+This can also help children with learning difficulties to focus and ignore classroom distractions caused by classmates.

 Increased cognitive function

 Exercise boosts the production of cells in the hippocampus – the part of the brain responsible for memory and learning.
-Exercise also improves neurogenesis, the process through which new neurons are formed in the brain, plus it supports decision making and learning.
+Exercise also improves neurogenesis, the process through which new neurons are formed in the brain, supporting decision making and learning.

 Improved mood